evanx/ndeploy-bash/README.md

 This service performs a blocking pop on an Redis list for incoming request.
 Request/response pairs are assigned a unique id, by incrementing a Redis serial number.
 Information is exchanged via Redis hashes, and notifications via Redis lists.

-This is not particularly useful for casual purposes.
+This service is not particularly useful for casual purposes.
 However it is intended for the orchestration of a distributed system of microservices.

-In fact a further service named `rcontrol` is planned, which will require `ndeploy.` For an overview of these related projects, with the goal of demonstrating a distributed web server, using Redis-based microservices, see: https://github.com/evanx/mpush-redis/blob/master/related.md
+A further service named `rcontrol` is planned, which will require `ndeploy.` For an overview of these related services, see: https://github.com/evanx/mpush-redis/blob/master/related.md

-As an exercise, it is implemented in `bash` - my other favourite programming language, through force of habit managing Linux production environments.

-Writing robust bash scripts is challenging, and this must be mitigated by `set -u -e` i.e. exiting on any error, i.e. any command exiting with nonzero exit code, including `grep` et al.
+As an exercise, this service is implemented in `bash.` We improve robustness by `set -e` i.e. by automatically exiting when any command "errors" i.e. returns nonzero.
+As such, we can use `grep` to sanity-check Redis replies, and exit if the reply is not as expected.

+Since the routine blocking pop causes the script to exit, the service is "ephemeral."
+We expire the service key in 120 seconds.
+The service must deactivate and exit when its service key has expired (or was deleted).

-For example, we start a new service instance every minute via `crond,` and expire our service keys every 120 seconds, to ensure that at most two instances are provisioned.
+We might start a new service instance every minute via `crond.` Since its maximum TTL is 2 minutes, this ensures that at most two instances are running concurrently.

-We demonstrate that that safely co-ordinating and isolating such scripts is relatively simple when using a Redis-based service lifecycle model.

 ### Status